DanielTamkin/Glean.js/README.md

 <h1>!/Product Link/!</h1>
 <p>http://redbubble.com/DanielTamkin</p>
 ```
-(for markdown it would be no diffrent)
+(for markdown it would be no different)
 ```
 # !/Product link/!
 http://redbubble.com/DanielTamkin